arturograu/barrel_me/README.md

 🔄 **Smart Detection**: Automatically excludes existing barrel files and main.dart.

-🚀 **Quick Creation**: Press Enter without typing to automatically use the folder name as the barrel name.
+🚀 **Zero Configuration**: Automatically uses the folder name as the barrel filename - just right-click and go!

 🛡️ **Conflict Prevention**: Detects files with the same name as folders and creates `{name}_barrel.dart` instead of overwriting your code.